 +2 02 337 789 71

-Come along with us on this marvelous journey through magical Pharaonic Egypt.
-Explore the spooky mummies in Cairo’s Egyptian Museum, face the awe-inspiring Pyramids reigning over the Giza Plateau and look upon the ever-vigilant Sphinx.
-Walk with the pilgrims in Thebes and walk with the ghosts of Pharaohs long gone in the Valley of the Kings.
-Look in wonder at the mummified crocodiles, worshiped for their strength in Kom Ombo temple, and spend your nights on the waters of the river Nile, waking up every morning gazing at Egypt’s charming scenery on our finest deluxe cruises, ready for a new adventure every day!
+On this Egypt tour, you’ll get to experience the awe-inspiring Pyramids reigning over the Giza Plateau and look upon the ever-vigilant Sphinx, explore the Egyptian Museum, walk with the pilgrims in Thebes and the Valley of the Kings.
+On this tour, spend time on the Nile – waking up every morning gazing at Egypt’s charming scenery on our finest deluxe cruises, ready for a new adventure every day!

 3 Hours Before Flight Time

-Cairo Pyramids of Giza, Egyptian Museum, High Dam and the Temple of Philae, West Bank, Valley of the Kings , Luxor Temple and Karnak Temple… and more !
+Cairo Pyramids of Giza, Egyptian Museum, High Dam and the Temple of Philae, West Bank, Valley of the Kings, Luxor Temple, the Karnak Temple, and more!

 Overnight in Cairo hotel.

-In the early evening, you will experience a different side to traveling in Egypt, grab your belonging before we head to the train station to board the sleeper train to Aswan.
+In the early evening, experience a different side to Egypt – grab your belongings before boarding the sleeper train to Aswan.

 Overnight on board sleeper train.